Policy & Sandboxing — Design

 <no matching rule>; if only negated rules exist, deny with[].

-Path normalization (normalize_path) trims, flips slashes, strips ./ prefixes, and rejects absolute paths or ~-anchored paths.
+Path normalization (normalize_path) trims, flips slashes, strips ./ prefixes, and rejects absolute paths, ~-anchored paths, and parent-directory traversal anywhere in the component list ([T20260509-27]).
 Tool callers are expected to canonicalize first and then express the path workspace-relative — crates/orbit-tools/src/builtin/fs/mod.rs::workspace_relative_path handles that on the call site.

 The glob translator supports *, **, ?, and <prefix>/**.
 It is intentionally narrower than POSIX glob syntax.